Blitzkrieg at the Ardennes

 Blitzkrieg at the Ardennes is a 1989 video game published by Command Simulations.

 Gameplay

-Blitzkrieg at the Ardennes is a game in which the German offensive in the West in December 1944 of World War II, the "Battle of the Bulge" or "Wacht am Rhein" is simulated.
+Blitzkrieg at the Ardennes is a game in which the Battle of the Bulge is simulated, focusing on the German offensive of December 1944.

 Reception

 Robert A Hottin reviewed the game for Computer Gaming World, and stated that "this is a challenging game.
-It is easy to learn, stimulating to play and offers a reasonable simulation of some of the choices available to the respective Army commanders."
+It is easy to learn, stimulating to play and offers a reasonable simulation of some of the choices available to the respective Army commanders".